Azure/terraform-cdk-constructs/API.md

 - *Type:* string

-The unique ID or name for this construct.
+The unique identifier for this instance of the AKS cluster.

 ---